Nebraska Legal Marijuana NOW Party: 2022—2023

-2024 elections
+2024—2025

-Nebraska LMNP held a primary on May 14, 2024, between Kerry Eddy of Lincoln, and Kenneth Peterson of Beatrice in the race for U.S. Senate.
-The winner, Eddy, withdrew from the race in July and endorsed independent candidate Dan Osborn over incumbent Republican senator Deb Fischer.
+For 100 years prior to 2024, no Nebraska third party had held a contested statewide primary, until Nebraska LMNP held a U.S. Senate primary between Kerry Eddy of Lincoln, and Kenneth Peterson of Beatrice May 14, 2024.
+The winner, Eddy, withdrew from the contest in July and endorsed independent candidate Dan Osborn over anti-marijuana incumbent Republican senator Deb Fischer.

 No LMNP presidential candidates were recognized for the 2024 Nebraska primaries by Secretary of State Evnen, despite the party being ballot qualified in Minnesota, which held their presidential primary on March 5.
-At an online meeting of Nebraska party officers including Elworth, held on June 1, independent presidential candidates Cornel West and Melina Abdullah were endorsed for the Nebraska ticket.
+At an online meeting of Nebraska party officers held on June 1, independent presidential candidates Cornel West and Melina Abdullah were endorsed for the Nebraska LMNP ticket.